Big-box store: United States

 In the United States, some big-box stores may specialize in categories of merchandise ("category killer"), such as Best Buy in electronics and appliances and Kohl's, Burlington, and Nordstrom Rack in apparel and home furnishings.

 Big-box general merchandise retailers such as Target and Walmart are similar to the global concept of a hypermarket, although they do not always have a grocery section.
 The term "hypermarket" is not in common use in the United States; "superstore" is sometimes used, in addition to the industry term "general merchandise retailer."
 The category began in 1931, when Fred G. Meyer opened what he called a "one-stop shopping center" in Northeast Portland, Oregon.
 Meyer's format was imitated by Meijer in 1962 and later by Walmart, Kmart, Target (the discount brand of Dayton department store), and Woolco (the discount brand of the Woolworth department store) all opened.
 These were called "discount stores"—still an industry term for this type of store—and which between the 1960s and 1980s started to open larger-format stores called "megastores."
 These stores served the newly enlarged population of customers with cars, being located in suburbs and surrounded by ample parking lots.
 They were enabled by the decline of laws which prevented large retailers from getting bulk discounts.

 Warehouse club stores are another category of big-box general merchandise stores, such as Sam's Club, Costco, and BJ's Wholesale Club.
 They require membership to purchase and often require purchasing larger quantities of goods at once.

+Japan

+The predecessor to Ito-Yokado was founded in 1920 selling western goods, went public in 1957, and switched to that name in 1965.
+Seibu Department Stores was founded in 1956, and opened up its grocery chain Seiyu Group in 1963.
+Isao Nakauchi founded the first Daiei in Kobe in 1957, selling clothing, electronics, furniture and groceries all in one store.
+Jusco was created in 1970, and eventually became known as Aeon.

+In Japanese, hypermarkets are known as General Merchandise Stores (総合スーパー, Sōgō Sūpā).
+There is a distinction in Japanese between Supers (スーパー) and Departs (デパート) with the former being discounters, but the latter selling luxury brand clothing and quite often high-end groceries as well.

+Hypermarkets are found in both urban and less populated areas in Japan.
+Their development is often supported by collaborative investment from financial institutions.
+Japanese hypermarkets may contain restaurants, manga (Japanese comic) stands, Internet cafés, typical department store merchandise, a full range of groceries, beauty salons and other services all in the same store.
+A recent trend has been to combine the dollar store concept with the hypermarket blueprint, giving rise to the "hyakkin plaza"— (百均, hyakkin) or (百円, hyaku en) means 100 yen (roughly 1 U.S. dollar).